shumbor/accel-ppp-docs/configuration/radius.rst

   Specifies interval in seconds to send accounting information (may be overriden by radius *Acct-Interim-Interval* attribute)

+**acct-interim-jitter=n**
+  By dafault is not defined.

+  Specifies absolute maximum jitter value in seconds to be applied to accounting information interval.
+Calculate interim-interval+-acct-interim-jitter.

 **max-try=n**
   By default is ``max-try=3``